glebvinokurov/digitalhumanities/artefacts.md

 * Creator and Affiliation: Jo Guldi, Chris Johnson-Roberson (metaLAB (at) Harvard)
 * Tags: Data visualization, literary maps, text mining, plugin, Zotero

 Paper Machines is a data visualization tool that works as a plugin for the open-source bibliographic tool Zotero.
-Paper Machines can analyze bibliographic collections created with Zotero, apply various text mining processes, and export a wide range of visualizations, including word clouds, heat maps, or phrase nets.
+Paper Machines can analyze bibliographic collections created with Zotero, apply various text mining processes, and export a wide range of visualizations, including word clouds, heat maps, topic modeling, or phrase nets.
 Tool discovered with TAPoR 3.
 The tool's name cleverly alludes to Derrida's *Papier-machine* (2001).
-The integration into a widely used open-source bibliographic tool makes Paper Machines a powerful tool that can be integrated into existing workflows.
+The integration into a widely used open-source bibliographic tool makes Paper Machines easily integrable into existing workflows.

 ## Works Cited